-Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Parikh for approval, with a copy to the Student Services Coordinator.
+Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Bangasser for approval, with a copy to the Student Services Coordinator.

 If you are submitting a poster for distinction, please be sure to indicate that in an email to the Student Services Coordinator prior to the presentation.
 Distinction posters may be submitted for the Spring poster sessions.